As you learn more about WordPress, you may occasionally come across references to the term blogroll.

 https://wordpress.org/plugins/simple-links/

-This plugin recreates the concept of the built-in Link Manager while addressing the shortcomings of the deprecated feature.
+Simple Links recreates the same concept as the built-in WP Link Manager while addressing the shortcomings of the deprecated feature.

-In your WordPress admin menu, select Plugins > Add New …
+In your WP dashboard menu, select Plugins > Add New …

 Select the Install Plugins > Search tab, type in “link manager” into the search field and hit Enter …